Getting Started

 This will create a config/easy-backups.php file in your project.

-Setting up your backup command
+Advanced: Create your own backup command

-php artisan make:command Backup\\DatabaseBackupCommand
+php artisan make:command Backup\\DailyBackupCommand

 <?php